Alaska classic tour, glaciers and grizzly bears

 As the pioneers of responsible tourism, we've screened this (and every) vacation so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

-PlanetIn Alaska water is conserved as much as possible.
-Many locals have to cart their own water from filling stations miles away from their home.
-For this reason, we provide BPA free refillable water bottles for guests to use.
-We visit a local filling station to fill up, and always have filtered water available for refills.
+We provide BPA free refillable water bottles for guests to use and have filtered water available for refills.
 We also encourage guests to conserve water in their bathrooms and to reuse towels as much as possible to cut back on washing machine loads.

 We work with suppliers who are local families, avid outdoorsmen and cultural guardians.
 Our tour guides include an environmental engineer, a local photographer and an author who writes about the Aurora.